Were You Injured by a Medical Provider in Nevada?

 - One (1) year from the date on which he or she should have discovered the injury through the use of reasonable diligence.

 According to the Bureau of Justice Statistics, medical malpractice insurance payouts increase as insurance claims advance through the legal system.5

 Payouts are typically lowest for claims closed prior to the filing of a lawsuit and highest for claims closed after a trial.
-In Nevada, claims decided by trial result in average payouts at least 2½ times larger than claims that are settled.6
+In Nevada, claims decided by a trial result in average payouts at least 2½ times larger than claims that are settled.6

 Are you a victim of medical malpractice in Nevada?
 Call us for help...

 If you or someone you know has been injured by professional negligence, our compassionate Las Vegas medical malpractice lawyers are here to fight for your rights.

 Whether the malpractice was committed by a doctor, dentist, or other health professional, we will fight to get you compensated for ALL your injuries.